Kong/docs.konghq.com/app/_hub/kong-inc/request-transformer-advanced/index.md

 ### Template as Value

-User can use any of the the current request headers, query params, and captured URI named groups as template to populate above supported config fields.
+Users can use any of the the current request headers, query params, and captured URI named groups as template to populate above supported config fields.

 | Request Param | Template
 | --------- | -----------